-Dr. Wolfgang Bender was founder and head of the AMA until his departure in 2008.
-From 2008 to 2010 Prof. Dr. Matthias Krings took the position of the temporary Director.
-Since March 2010 Dr. Hauke Dorsch is the Scientific Director of the AMA.
+The archive's founder, Dr. Wolfgang Bender, was director until his departure in 2008, after which Prof. Dr. Matthias Krings took over temporarily.
+Since March 2010, Dr Hauke Dorsch has been the academic director of the AMA.

 - DAT tapes